JDCuevas/NetMD-CAPSTONE/README.md

   * Inside the data file, are two accessable arrays through the keys 'X_train' and 'y_train', where X_train are the noisy images and y_train are the original noiseless images.
   * 'X_train' and 'y_train' arrays have the shape: [num_imgs, img_width, img_height]
  * The training data should be constructed with the train ISTA-Net models, as the noisy input images that make X_train should come from ISTA-Net.

+### To simulate cs measurements from images for testing NetMD

+Inside the `data` folder is a file `simulate_cs.py` that takes the following arguments:
+* --image -> path to image
+* --sampling_matrix -> path to sampling_matrix
+* --dataset_name ->  dataset name in the data folder image is drawn from
+* --cs_ratio -> cs sampling ratio to simulate

+This file when run will output a .mat file to the `../cs_test_samples/ + dataset_name + /cs_ + cs_ratio + /'` folder with simulated cs measurements that can be inputted into NetMD for reconstruction.

+### To replicate final report evaluation metrics of ISTA-Net
+Run the `evaluation_psnr_ssim.py` file in the project's root directory